nuuuwan/news_lk3_data/README.md

 *2024-06-09 14:53:00* · [`adaderanalk`](https://www.adaderana.lk/news/99758/president-ranil-arrives-in-delhi-to-attend-swearing-in-ceremony-of-pm-modi) · `en`

-Sri Lankan President Ranil Wickremesinghe has arrived in the National Capital to attend the much-anticipated swearing-in ceremony of Prime Minister-designate Narendra Modi today.
+Sri Lankan President Ranil Wickremesinghe has arrived in the Indian Capital of New Delhi to attend the much-anticipated swearing-in ceremony of Prime Minister-designate Narendra Modi today.
 He was received by P Kumaran, the Officer on Special Duty (ER & DPA) division of the Ministry of External Affairs.

 “Warm welcome to President @RW_UNP of Sri Lanka as he arrives in New Delhi to attend the swearing-in ceremony of Prime Minister and Council of Ministers.